WenjuanW/Risk_Prediction_of_Post-Stroke_30-day_Mortality_SSNAP_and_RiksStroke/README.md

 For LR with elastic net, we used the “train” function from caret R package, with 5-fold CV and 10 grids for each tuning parameters.
 For XGBoost, we tuned with 5-fold CV and 100 random combinations of all hyperparameters in certain intervals, i.e. maximum depth of each tree to be 3 to 10, minimum child weight to be 1 to 10, gamma (regularisation parameter) to be 0 to 1, the proportion of observations supplied to a tree to be 0.5 to 1, the proportion of features supplied to a tree to be 0.5 to 1.

-### Methods for calculating the performance

-AUC was obtained using xxx.
-Brier score, calibration plot, calibration-in-the-large and calibration slope were obtained with xxx.
-95% CIs were obtained from 500 bootstrap samples.